joseph-sayler/alpine_openvpn_client/README.md

 2. If you are building the image from this repo, use the following command structure:<br>`docker build --tag=<REPOSITORY>:<TAG> .`
 3. After building, use the following command structure to run the container:<br>`docker run -itd --name=<NAME> --cap-add=NET_ADMIN --device=/dev/net/tun -v <DIRECTORY>:/vpn <REPOSITORY>:<TAG>`
 4. To make best use of this container, connect other containers to it.
 This is done by connecting your other containers networking to the openvpn container via the `--network` switch:<br>`docker run -itd --name=<NAME> --network=container:<CONTAINER NAME> --device=/dev/net/tun <REPOSITORY>:<TAG> <command>`

-#### Some changes to consider:

-- [ ] ~~Create a placeholder for openvpn.sh so that the file exists, but user has to put in their own code~~
-- [ ] ~~Put the Dockerfile on GitHub, GitLab, or Bitbucket~~
-- [ ] Look into setting up iptables rules in the container to prevent any leaks and put script to make these rules online with dockerfile